vkostyanetsky/Fastimer/README.md

 The script will show you available commands.

-By default, Fastimer supposes that you store your data in `%USERPROFILE%\Fastimer`.
-Of course, you can store it anywhere else (using a directory junction, for instance).
+By default, Fastimer expects to see your data in user's home directory (`%USERPROFILE%\Fastimer` on Windows, for example).
+Of course, you can store it anywhere else using a directory junction or `--path` option.

-## Starting a New Fast
+To be short, you want a fasting timer to do three things:

-First of them is `start`.
-Something is obvious: this starts a new fast.
-Usage:
+### 1. To start a new fast

 ```commandline
 fastimer start 20